Jon Huntsman Jr.: Ambassador to Russia

 During his time as ambassador, Huntsman reported having access to senior Russian officials, which he stated was not always the case during his ambassadorship to China.
 He also expressed a desire to avoid repeating past mistakes in the relationship, stating: "In the years past, every new administration has tried to reset or redo of some sort.(...)
 Let's not repeat the cycles of the past, because in every case,(...) those resets could not be sustained.
 Let's not even begin with that thought in mind; no resets, no redos.
 Just take the relationship for what it is, clear-eyed and realistically."

 Huntsman submitted his resignation as U.S. Ambassador to Russia to President Trump on August 6, 2019, with his resignation taking effect on October 3, 2019.
-After Huntsman left post, Bartle B. Gorman, deputy ambassador to Russia, served as the embassy's Chargé d'Affaires (until the arrival of John J. Sullivan as new ambassador).
+After Huntsman left the post, Bartle B. Gorman, deputy ambassador to Russia, served as the embassy's Chargé d'Affaires (until the arrival of John J. Sullivan as new ambassador).